PassiveLemon/terraria-docker/README.md

 # 3. Worlds
 <b> If you want to continue on an existing world, follow this step.
 Otherwise, just skip it.
 The server will generate a new world automatically.</b>

-If you provide a world file and correctly set the `WORLDNAME` variable, it will use the existing world.
-Make sure that the mods used on the world are the same as the ones in your modpack or else you may risk some world corruption. </br>
+If you provide a world file and correctly set the `WORLDNAME` variable, it will use the existing world. </br>

 1. Go to `C:\Users\(user)\Documents\My Games\Terraria\Worlds\` or the Linux equivalent, usually `/home/(user)/.local/share/Terraria/Worlds/`. </br>
 2. Copy the files of the world of your choice to `(ConfDir)/Worlds/`.
 The world files look like `.wld`. </br>